 Filter Leads with Tags

 Filter reports to include data associated with a group of leads who have a specified tag here.
 This will help you focus on sales linked to a specific part of the business that the lead interacted with, such as an opt-in, Shopify store, checkout software, payment processor or any other software the lead interacts with by using “!tags”.

 This will remove sales from the report from any associated lead that has the “!tag” entered in this field.

 To limit “$tags” or “@tags” you can easily use the other filters available, such as the source categories or product groups fields.

-The customer tab allows you to see a list of all of your sales/leads/calls and dive into each of them for more deep analysis.
+The “sales details” tab allows you to see a list of all of your sales/leads/calls and dive into each of them for more deep analysis.
 If you want to search for a specific group of leads here you can do so.
-You will need to enter tags and then selected the following options:

 OR = Any tag selected

 Exclude Selected Tags

 NO = Display leads with the tags selected

 YES = Display leads without the tags selected